Ecosystem Services - EnviroAtlas

 - Learn more about how ES are classified, measured, and valued.

 EnviroAtlas Ecosystem Services Benefit Categories

 EnviroAtlas uses seven broad benefit categories to organize its information and data on ecosystem services.
-Use the tabs on the right to learn about the provision of each of these services, stressors and impacts, as well as their linkages to human health and well-being.
+Use the links on the right to learn about the provision of each of these services, stressors and impacts, as well as their linkages to human health and well-being.

 - Clean Air

 - Food, Fuel, and Materials